Dikshit141/Dikshit141/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 👨‍💼 worked for six months in Tata Technologies Limited as Graduate Engineer Trainee (GET).
-- 🎓 Graduated in B.E.
-Computer Science Engineering from Chitkara University 2023.
+- 🎓 Graduated with B.E. in Computer Science Engineering from Chitkara University in 2023.
-- 👨‍💻 I'm a Full Stack developer.
+- 👨‍💻 I'm a Full Stack developer, JAVA Developer and Software Developer.
 - ⚡ Life shrinks and expands on the proportion of your willingness to take risks and try new things.

 <h3>🛠 Tech Stack</h3>